aeeckhou/shallowHRD/README.md

 ![alt text](https://github.com/aeeckhou/shallowHRD/blob/master/summary_plot_example)

-A : Genomic profile with LSTs in green (if there no LSTs in the case, the entire processed segmentation is represented in red <br/>
+A : Genomic profile with LSTs in green (the entire processed segmentation is represented in red if there are no LST) <br/>
 B : Density used to fix the difference between a copy level <br/>
 C : Graphe representing the value of each final segment - if the segmentation is good, different should appear clearly <br/>
 D : Table recapitulating different data and the final diagnostic for the HR status